 Clinicians’ transfusion knowledge and self-reported transfusion practice

 Of 50 questionnaires issued, 44 responses (88%) were received.
 The number of respondents from each specialty were 9 medical, 15 paediatric, 10 obstetrics and gynaecology, and 10 surgical.
 66% of respondents were house officers, reflecting the staffing balance at VRH.
 98% of respondents had derived their transfusion knowledge from undergraduate teaching; only 5% were aware of the national guidelines (Fig. 1).
-Respondents felt knowledgeable of indications and complications of transfusion, and confident about transfusion practice (Fig. 2).
+Respondents felt knowledgeable of the indications and complications of transfusion, and confident about transfusion practice (Fig. 2).

 Respondents perceptions of the accuracy and turnaround time of full blood count results indicated that the majority perceived the results as “mostly accurate”, and the timeliness as “satisfactory” (Fig. 3a,b).
-Results showed considerable variation in haemoglobin thresholds used to guide transfusion decisions, with thresholds ranging from 4 to 8g/dL for asymptomatic anaemia, 4 to 10g/dL for symptomatic anaemia and 5 to 9g/dL for chronic kidney disease (CKD).
+Results showed considerable variation in haemoglobin thresholds used to guide transfusion decisions.
+These ranged from 4 to 8g/dL for asymptomatic anaemia, 4 to 10g/dL for symptomatic anaemia and 5 to 9g/dL for chronic kidney disease (CKD).
 The NBSG guidelines state that adult medical patients with chronic anaemia should be transfused if haemoglobin is below 4-5g/dL [9].
-Stated indications for FFP (Table 1) included coagulopathy (64%), in agreement with NBSG guidelines (64%), however 48% of respondents listed indications that were not mentioned in the guidelines.
+Stated indications for FFP (Table 1) included coagulopathy (64%), in agreement with NBSG guidelines, however 48% of respondents listed indications that were not mentioned in the guidelines.

 Clinical features influencing transfusion decisions are shown in Table 2.
-The most common clinical features mentioned were heart rate (48%), symptoms, including dizziness, palpitations, shortness of breath, and ‘easy fatigability’ (30%) and pallor (27%).
+The most common clinical features mentioned were heart rate (48%), symptoms(30%) (including dizziness, palpitations, shortness of breath, ‘easy fatigability’) and pallor (27%).
 The NBSG guidelines state that clinical features influencing transfusion decisions include cerebral hypoxia and incipient cardiac failure, although these terms are not further defined.
-They do not list pallor as an indication for transfusion.
+Pallor is not mentioned within the guidelines.

-Risks of transfusion that respondents would consider prior to deciding to transfuse a patient were “reactions” (77%: type often not specified), transfusion-associated circulatory overload (43%), transfusion-transmitted infection (27%) and transfusion-related acute lung injury (14%).
+Risks of transfusion that respondents would consider when making transfusion decisions were “reactions” (77%: type often not specified), transfusion-associated circulatory overload (43%), transfusion-transmitted infection (27%) and transfusion-related acute lung injury (14%).

 35 of 44 respondents (80%) indicated that they had experienced difficulty in obtaining required blood components from the blood bank over the preceding three months.
-25% of respondents had cared for patients in the preceding three months who had experienced adverse events due to these difficulties, including delayed surgery (3 respondents, 15 patients), delayed discharge (8 respondents, 24 patients) and death (3 respondents, 4 patients).
+25% of respondents had cared for patients in the preceding three months who had experienced adverse events due to these difficulties.
+These consisted of delayed surgery (3 respondents; 15 patients affected), delayed discharge (8 respondents; 24 patients affected) and death (3 respondents; 4 patients affected).

 Documented transfusion practice and estimate of appropriateness of transfusions

 395 transfusions were identified from the blood bank records and patient notes were retrieved for 313 transfusions (79%) in which 232 patients received a total of 474 units.
-Of the total units used, 82% were whole blood, 12% were FFP, and 6% were packed cells.
+Of all units used, 82% were whole blood, 12% were FFP, and 6% were packed cells.
 Obstetrics and gynaecology used the most blood components (38%) and paediatrics the least (13%).
 26% were used by medicine, and 22% by surgery.

 Peri-transfusion haemoglobin results